RonanFR/UCRL/README.rst

 All the implementations uses both Hoeffding's or Bernstein's confidence intervals.

+Note that this is a research project and by definition is unstable.
+Please write to us if you find something not correct or strange.

 References:

 `[1]`__ Jaksch, Ortner, and Auer.
 Near-optimal regret bounds for reinforcement learning.
 Journal of Machine Learning Research, 11:1563–1600, 2010.